Cheapest Auto Insurance in High Point, North Carolina (2025)

 Cheapest car insurance for teens

 • Stay on your parents’ policy.
-Teen drivers can get their own car insurance coverage, but it’s generally much cheaper to stay on your parent’s policy.
+Teen drivers can get their own car insurance coverage with the written consent of a parent or guardian, but it’s generally much cheaper to stay on your parent’s policy.

 • Drive a safe car.
 The Insurance Institute for Highway Safety offers recommendations for safe, practical, and affordable cars suitable for teens.